PriyaDevNow/its-fresh-cafe/README.md

 ## Admin Panel

-- Admin accesses the project via logging into Django admin panel with a superuser id and password.
+- Superuser (site admin) accesses the project via logging into Django admin panel with a superuser id and password.
 The page appears as [here](coderscafe/assets/images/DjangoPanel.png)
 - A superuser "admin" was created for this project to manage the admin panel.

-- On the Admin Panel, as Admin I have full access to CRUD functionality so I can view, create, edit and delete the following Entities:
+- On the Admin Panel, as Superuser I have full access to CRUD functionality so I can view, create, edit and delete the following Entities:
   - Category
   - Menu item
   - Order models
   - Users - as Admin I can also give certain permissions to specific Staff.
 [Adhere](coderscafe/assets/images/DjangoEntities.png)

-### Admin 'Post' Model Management

-- On selecting Blog "Post", a list of blog posts is displayed with its title, slug, status, created_on and author name.
-Admin can select the post and edit or delete its data.
-- When a blog post is submitted by a user, its status is set to Draft by default.
-- When the status is set to Publish on Admin Approval, the post starts appearing in the website.

-The admin site for post model appears as shown [here](assets/features/admin-panel-post-model.jpg).

-### Admin 'Comment' Model Management

-- Upon selecting the Blog "Comment" model, a list of comments on a post is displayed with the username, comment body, post title, status and created_on.
-Admin can select the comment and edit or delete its data.
-- When a comment is submitted by a user, it requires approval from an admin in order to publish it on the comments section.

-The admin site for comment model appears as shown [here](assets/features/admin-panel-comment-model.jpg).

-### Admin 'Destination' Model Management

-- On selecting the Blog "Destination" model, a list of destinations for the blog post is displayed with title, slug and excerpt fields.
-Only Admin can add, edit or delete any destination data.

-The admin site for destination model appears as shown [here](assets/features/admin-panel-destination-model.jpg).

 [Back to top ⇧](#content)
 ----